nbogojevic/midea-beautiful-air/README.md

 ## Discovery

 Library can discover appliances on local network.
 This is done by broadcasting UDP packets on all local networks interfaces to ports 6445.
 Appliances will respond to this broadcast with description information.
+Following discovery communication usually goes over port 6444.
 It also retrieves known appliances from Midea cloud account and then matches this information with information retrieved via local network.
+Local network communication is encrypted using Midea protocol.

 ## Usage

-Discover appliances on the local network:
+Discover dehumidifier appliances on the local network:

 ```shell
 pip install midea-beautiful-dehumidifier